sintefmath/JutulDarcy.jl/docs/src/index.md

 end
 ```

-# JutulDarcy

-```@docs
-JutulDarcy
-```
+# JutulDarcy.jl - reservoir simulation and porous media flow in Julia

 Documentation for [JutulDarcy.jl](https://github.com/sintefmath/JutulDarcy.jl).
 The documentation is currently limited to docstrings and a series of examples.
 The examples are sorted by complexity.
 We suggest you start with [Gravity segregation example](Gravity segregation example).

+JutulDarcy builds upon the general features found in [Jutul.jl](https://github.com/sintefmath/Jutul.jl).
+You may also find it useful to look at the [Jutul.jl documentation](https://sintefmath.github.io/Jutul.jl/dev/).

+## Package Features

+```@docs
+JutulDarcy
+```

+## Notes

 !!! info "Note about units"
     JutulDarcy does currently not make us of conversion factors or explicit